jberkel/sms-backup-plus/README.md

 it has become too heavy and difficult too maintain or use.
 The settings screen makes this obvious, there are just too many things to configure.
 If anything features should be removed at this point, not added.
 A more focussed product would be easier to maintain and use.

+#### <a name=faq-restore-MMS">Are there any plans to support restoring of MMS?</a>

+No, for a variety of reasons: MMS are highly carrier-dependent, documentation is lacking and the Android Emulator does not support them.

+However SMS Backup+ is open source; patches are more than welcome.

 ### Backup questions